Pancha Bhoota Sthalam

 The sacred yet practical Mantra-mahodadhi text describes an important preliminary practice to the worship of any Divine entity (devata).
 It is a method powerfully effective in the process of purification of these elements within ones own body.
 Performing these purification practices at the great Shiva shrines has brought long sought inner awareness for generations of Yogis and Tantrics.

 These elements, also known as “bhootas” or “tattvas”, are not those discussed in a chemistry class.
 They are, rather, electro-magnetic principles, each one carrying their own unique vibration and qualities.
 They are fundamental electrical energies of nature and are the primary forces underlying creation.
 Thus, they are present within mankind as well as every celestial system, and it is these electro-magnetic principles which are uniquely manifested in the chakras of the subtle body (pranamaya kosham), increasingly well known in yoga circles.
 As embodied souls, we inherent impurities from our own past actions which prevent us from understanding and being absorbed into our true Divine nature.
 These bhootas are purified by an ancient mental process of involution whereby these electrical impulses, using mantra, meditation, and breath, are incrementally dissolved into the source from whence they have come.
 In the practice, the earth element is mentally associated with the sense of smell.
 Water is visualized in its association with taste.
-The fire element is reflected upon with its natural link to sight, air is associated with touch, and ether with sound.
+The fire elements are reflected upon with its natural link to sight, air is associated with touch, and ether with sound.

 In this purification process, the primal energy at the base of the spine